Ralph Lauren accused of plagiarizing indigenous Mexican designs

 "Hey Ralph (Lauren): we already realized that you really like Mexican designs," writer and researcher Beatriz Gutierrez said in an Instagram post.
 "However, by copying these designs you are committing plagiarism, which is illegal and immoral."

-The post shows a photo of a coat with colorful indigenous motifs hanging in a store.
+The post shows a photo of a cardigan with colorful indigenous motifs hanging in a store.
 The label reads Ralph Lauren.

-The company did not immediately respond to a request for comment from Reuters, which found the garment currently selling on a department store website for $360.
-It has previously apologized over accusations of cultural appropriation in separate incidents.
+Ralph Lauren told Reuters it was "surprised" to learn the product was still being sold, after issuing a directive to remove it from its channels after discovering it some months previously.

+"We are deeply sorry this happened and, as always, we are open to dialogue about how we can do better," it said in a statement.

 "Hopefully you repair the damage to the original communities that do this work with love and not for profit," Gutierrez added, attributing the designs to the indigenous communities of Contla and Saltillo.